acdemichele/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Basic rock-paper-Scissors game created with HTML and JavaScript
+Rudimentary rock-paper-scissors game created with HTML, JavaScript, and Regular Expressions, for the purpose of practicing JavaScript fundamentals.